susanschen/Memory-Game/README.md

 3. Use your memory to remember what symbol shows up on which card.
 4. You win the game when all 16 cards are matched!

 Tips: The time to win the game does not affect the star rating.
 After eight cards are revealed, you have four tries to find a match before the star rating drops by one.
-You can still win game with a zero star rating.
 [Click here to play](https://susanschen.github.io/Memory-Game/)

 ![game preview](https://github.com/susanschen/Memory-Game/blob/master/img/preview.JPG "game preview")